KellyPatel26/LostInTransferandTranslation/README.md

 6. Week 6 (12/04/2022) Test mBERT on low-resource language Tweet Sentiment Analysis.
 Test ELECTRA on low-resource language Tweet Sentiment.
 7. Week 7 (12/11/2022) Finish Evaluations and prepare final report.

+## Data

+I will be using datasets in Slavic languages from CLARIN to perform my studies.
+These are standard .csv files with the tweet and an ID (-1, 0, 1) to indicate negative, neutral, and positive tweets.
+To compare to Galeshcuk’s findings, I will be using corpora in Polish, Slovenian, and Croatian.
+These languages belong to the Indo-European family, but are members of the Slavic branch, which make them share fewer ties to English than the Latin based languages like Spanish or French.

+The dataset comprises 2794 tweets in Polish (1397 positive and 1397 negative), 4272 tweets in Slovenian (2312 positive and 1950 negative) and 3554 tweets in Croatian (2129 positive and 1425 negative)